mac389/sudo-1/README.md

  Use XML records as database rather than building intermediate layer.
  -Can see how to use ontologies via XML.

 Numbers are study numbers, not CTN numbers.
+Except when they refer to CTN numbers.
 | Mike 	| Karun 	| MC Edit Karun	|
 |------	|-------	|------	|
 | 54 	| ~~10~~ 	| 10 	|